 Anchoring the mall were a 1-level (58,000 square foot) J.C.
 Penney and 1-level (32,600 square foot) Montgomery Ward.
 Charter tenants included a Young-Quinlan Rothschild junior department store, National Food Stores supermarket, F.W.
 Woolworth and (42,000 square foot) G.C.
 Murphy.
 The mall had a subterranean level which housed the Bowl-O-Mat, a Community Room, kiddie ride area, leased office spaces and retail stores.

 Montgomery Ward enlarged their APACHE PLAZA store, with a partial second floor and eastern addition.
-A 4-bay Wards Auto Center, that was contained within the store, was replaced by a larger, freestanding unit.
+A 4-bay Wards Auto Center, that had been contained within the store, was replaced by a larger, freestanding unit.
 The new (140,000 square foot) Wards was officially dedicated on August 1, 1963.

 The shopping center served as a catalyst for further development of the surrounding area.
 The (16,000 square foot) Apache Office Park opened for leasing in 1964.
 The 6-story (120,000 square foot) Apache Medical Center was completed in 1966.
 On January 31, 1969, the Herringer Company Chief Theatre showed its first feature.